gridgain/gridgain/modules/platforms/cpp/examples/README.txt

 ----------------------------------

 Before running examples ensure that:
+ * GridGain library binaries (<ignite_install_dir>/bin or <ignite_install_dir>/lib) are added to $PATH (Windows and Linux) or $LD_LIBRARY_PATH (Linux only).
+This is especially important for Windows, as in Linux systems installation path is ordinary pointed by $PATH by default;
+ * $JAVA_HOME is set to point to a valid JDK installation;
- * LD_LIBRARY_PATH environment variable is set and pointing to a directory with "libjvm.so" library.
-Typically, this library is located in $JAVA_HOME/jre/lib/amd64/server directory.
+ * $PATH or $LD_LIBRARY_PATH environment variables are set and pointing to a directory with libjvm library.
+In Linux this  library is usually located in $JAVA_HOME/jre/lib/amd64/server directory, while in Windows it is most probably in $JAVA_HOME/jre/bin/amd64/server;
- * For odbc-example additionally ODBC Driver Manager must be present and installed on your platform and GridGain ODBC driver must be built and installed according to instructions for your platform.
+ * For odbc-example additionally ODBC Driver Manager must be present and installed on your platform.
+This is concerns Linux systems as Windows always have system ODBC Driver Manager present by default;
+ * For odbc-example GridGain ODBC driver must be built and installed according to instructions for your platform.
- * For odbc-example make sure that path to GridGain libraries is added to LD_LIBRARY_PATH (usually it is /usr/local/lib).

 Importing CMake projects to Visual Studio (tm) (since 2015):
 ------------------------------------------------------------